 7. How do I know if I get accepted into the MSRP?

 Answer – After you submit your proposal, the MSRP committee will review your project and you will receive an acceptance letter.You must reply to the letter to accept the terms of the stipend, especially if you are accepted to the NIH short term training grant which has additional requirement that MUST be fulfilled.

 8. What do I do if I can’t find a project on the website and/or a mentor?

 Answer – 1) If you can’t find a project and/or a mentor, you can search the website of the department you are interested in and ask faculty if they have any projects or if they would like to be your mentor.
 2) Contact the MSRP office for guidance on selecting a project and/or mentor.
 3) Contact one of the TRACK leaders to help develop a project not on the website

 9. Can I complete my project at another Institution?

-Answer – Yes, you can complete your project at another institution, however, you must still have a UF Mentor to oversee the project proposal, etc.
+Answer – Yes, you can complete your project at another institution, however, you are strongly encouraged to still have a UF Mentor to oversee the project proposal, etc.

 10. Can I develop a project of my own?

 Answer – Yes, you can.
 You must still have a faculty mentor.

 11. How do I get IRB/IACUC approval or get added to a project that already has IRB approval?